dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 then the value of :term:`VALID_BEG` will be set to the current clock time shifted by -86400 seconds (24 hours backwards), or 2019-04-25 08Z.

-The value defined for 'shift'  also supported :ref:`time-interval-units`
+The value defined for 'shift' also supports :ref:`time-interval-units`

 If :term:`VALID_INCREMENT` is set to 21600 seconds (6 hours), then the METplus Wrappers will process the following valid times: